hoavu-cs/SketchLib/documentation/heavy_hitters.md

 ### get_heavy_hitters
 Returns a dictionary of all the heavy-hitters that have appeared in the stream so far along with an estimated count for each.
+Recall that all elements that occur at least `phi * m` times are returned (where `m` is the length of the stream), while elements that occur less than`(phi - epsilon) * m` times are ignored.

+For CountMinCashRegister, the estimate is within a factor of `(1 + epsilon)` with probability `1 - delta` of the true count.
+For MisraGries, the estimate is within a factor of `(1 - epsilon)` of the true count.

 For example,
 ```python